 - Dogs are not allowed, except for personal assistance dogs.

-This event has been held every July for years and it is the census of the swans and the verification that everything is fine by The Queen's Swan Warden, whose goal is the conservation of the mute swan.
+This event has been held every July for years and is the census of the swans and the verification that all is well by The Queen's Swan Warden, whose goal is the conservation of the mute swan.

-I come back with the idea of going to a festival... in summer you take advantage of the outdoor life and you tell me where it is better in July!
-This is not a festival of a single style of music, in the British Summer Time you can enjoy different internationally known artists.
+I come back with the idea of going to a festival... in summer you can enjoy the outdoors and you tell me where it is better in July!
+This is not a festival of a single style of music, in the British Summer Time you can enjoy different artists known internationally.